 One option is to buy a ready made case from the Pi-tendo project.
 As you will see from the image above, the Pi-tendo case is nostalgically retro.

 If you have access to a 3D printer, consider building your own case.
-Thingiverse user twanksys has published free to download blueprints for his own mini NES case in August of this year.
+Thingiverse user twanksys has published free to download blueprints for his own mini NES case.
 The All3DP website lists ten more 3D cases you can build or buy yourself, including one made of Lego.
 Feel free to be creative.

 Follow the steps in this tutorial to install Retropie and set up your games and controllers before placing the machine inside the case.
 You may need to remove and re-insert the Micro SD card before you’re done and this isn’t easy with some cases.